AbdullahAleiti/developer-portal/docs/native-tokens/minting.md

 output=$(expr $funds - $fee)
 ```

 We now have every value we need to re-build the transaction, ready to be signed.
-So we reissue the same command to re-buld, the only difference being our variables now holding the correct values.
+So we reissue the same command to re-build, the only difference being our variables now holding the correct values.

 ```bash
 cardano-cli transaction build-raw \